 While under boost, an intercooler functions mostly as a heatsink.
 Intake air raises core temperature faster than the core can radiate it back into the atmosphere.
 Heat steadily "soaks" the core and reduces intercooling in the process.
 After a point, the intercooler stops cooling the air completely.
 IATs soar and performance drops.
 PeaceKeeper steps up your game with a plumbing package designed for distilled water (hot summer), windshield washer fluid (all season), or typical 50/50 water/meth injection brew (cold winter).

-Kits come standard with a total of seven spray points (4x 30cc + 3x 50cc nozzles) for even distribution across the cooler's frontal area.
+Kits come standard with a total of seven spray points (supplying a total of about 300cc/minute) for even distribution across the cooler's frontal area.
 Plumbing may be attached to the inside of a bumper skin, through grill slats, or attached to the bumper rebar with great ease and functional convenience.
 The farther the spray points are from the cooler surface, the better it works.

-Each spray tee holds one high-atomization misting nozzle.
+Each spray tee holds one, two, or three high-atomization misting nozzle.

 Results from 350hp 1.8T with front mount intercooler and two spray heads: Test involved multiple heat cycles at 30 - 65mph average road speeds.

-Each PeaceKeeper kit comes complete with a pump (1.25A/15W), seven spray tees, seven nozzles (total of 270cc/minute flow), mounting hardware, over 15' of flexible hose, checkvalve, and tank tap.
+Each PeaceKeeper kit comes complete with a pump (1.25A/15W), seven spray tees, 16 nozzles, mounting hardware, over 20' of flexible hose, checkvalve, and tank tap.
 Switching it is up to you.
 We suggest a Boost Trigga, if you anticipate periodic heavy boost with brief cooling intervals.
-For the ultimate in automated precision, combine with the incredible Cortex EBC or Torqbyte!
+For the ultimate in automated precision, combine with the incredible Cortex EBC!

 LEDs in place for testing purposes only. -not part of kit.